ashutoshmjain/shutri/tech-specs.md

 *   **Advanced Search and Navigation:** Instantly jump to any part of the audio by searching for specific words or phrases.
 *   **Keyboard-Centric Workflow:** A faster and more ergonomic workflow for users familiar with Vim's keybindings.
+* The crucial requirement for this approach however is accuracy of timestamps.
+And ability to easily adjust the timestamps of the clips.

 ---